jessecambon/jessecambon.github.io/_drafts/Essential-DataScience-R.md

   - **names\_from**: column containing values that we will use for our new column names
   - **values\_from**: column containing the values that will populate our new columns

-Additionally we use the select to drop two columns, drop\_na to remove rows with missing values, and mutate to createa income to rent ratio.
+Additionally we use the select to drop two columns, [drop\_na](https://tidyr.tidyverse.org/reference/drop_na.html) to remove rows with missing values, and mutate to create an income to rent ratio.

 ``` r
 col_ratio <- us_rent_income %>%